Imine: Nomenclature and classification

 Imines are related to ketones and aldehydes by replacement of the oxygen with an NR group.
 When R = H, the compound is a primary imine, when R is hydrocarbyl, the compound is a secondary imine.
 If this group is not a hydrogen atom, then the compound can sometimes be referred to as a Schiff base.
 When R3 is OH, the imine is called an oxime, and when R3 is NH2 the imine is called a hydrazone.

-A primary imine in which C is attached to both a hydrocarbyl and a H is called a primary aldimine; a secondary imine with such groups is called a secondary aldimine.
-A primary imine in which C is attached to two hydrocarbyls is called a primary ketimine; a secondary imine with such groups is called a secondary ketimine.
+A primary imine in which C is attached to both a hydrocarbyl and a H (derived from an aldehyde) is called a primary aldimine; a secondary imine with such groups is called a secondary aldimine.
+A primary imine in which C is attached to two hydrocarbyls (derived from a ketone) is called a primary ketimine; a secondary imine with such groups is called a secondary ketimine.

-N-Sulfinyl imines are a special class of imines having a sulfinyl group attached to the nitrogen atom.
+N-Sulfinyl imines are the Schiff amides of sulfinic acids.

+Azines are the di-imines produced from hydrazines.